Introducing the eduCCate Global Sustainable Eating Initiative

 Madrid, Spain: eduCCate Global today announced a the Sustainable Eating Initiative, aimed at introducing students to sustainable, healthy and exciting food choices that minimise their environmental impact.

 “From an early age children are taught how to read and write, but not how to think and live sustainably.
 The Sustainable Eating Initiative aims to teach simple behaviours and attitudes that have a huge knock-on effect for global sustainability,” said Tim Collins, Co-Founder of the eduCCate Global Sustainable Eating Initiative.
 “Adopting just one sustainable meal choice a week could be the equivalent of offsetting 2,000 metric tons of carbon footprint emissions a year.
-We’re talking the equivalent emissions of driving 2 million miles in a
+We’re talking the equivalent emissions of driving 2 million miles in a fuel car."

 The initiative will tackle several fundamental areas: